-- a) he/she realizes that the quit is hot; he/she immediately puts his/her hand down.
-In the next move the cow turns away and the Cutter stops his/her horse. - the Cutter is uncertain if the quit is clean; he/she immediately puts his/her hand down but then decides to quit while the cow is moving into the cutting horse.
+- he/she realizes that the guit is hot; he/she immediately a) puts his/her hand down.
+In the next move the cow turns away and the Cutter stops his/her horse. - the Cutter is uncertain if the guit is clean; he/she b) immediately puts his/her hand down but then decides to auit while the cow is moving into the cutting horse.

 In (a) assess a one (1) point penalty for reining.

-In (b) assess a one (1) point penalty for reining, plus a three (3) point penalty for a hot quit.
+In (b) assess a one (1) point penalty for reining, plus a three (3) point penalty for a hot guit.
 Total penalty of four (4) points.